jfcross4/kaggle_NCAA/readme.md

 # Final Notes

 Remember that you get to make **two** submissions for each tournament!
 It would serve you well to make them different from each other.
 If you add guesses, you may want to make the guesses in your two ballots mutually exclusive.

+Also, note if you make two submissions to Kaggle and later think better of them, you can make additional submission and then choose the ones that you will use in the competition.

 **Final Submission Times (2022):**